Rahul-Rut/MSDS597/README.md

 ### FINAL_CODE.R

 * This file contains functions and dependencies which will later be used by the shiny app to render the plots.
 * It also contains independent plots graphed over the span of the past year.
 This was not included in the shiny app since it would take longer to scrape data and genres over such a huge time frame.
-Also, this would allow analyzing the data separately
+Also, this would allow analyzing the data separately.

 ### App.R

 * Standalone Shiny App implemented, which provides the User with the option of choosing a specific region and time frame, and generates plots of Top Artists and Genres in real time dynamically.
-* Note: This app uses functions defined in the FINAL_CODE.R file and hence, it is necessary to have those functions stored in environment
+* Note: This app uses functions defined in the FINAL_CODE.R file and hence, it is necessary to have those functions stored in environment.

 ### just_testing.R